ngwillis/NGW-PRO1-SHADES/README.md

 to include Python, HTML, CSS and Javascript.

-[14/08/20] This small project was designed so that i could make use of a collection of photographs and display them as a sequence showing seasonal change sover two years.
+[14/08/20] This small project was designed so that i could make use of a collection of photographs and display them as a sequence showing seasonal changes over two years.